-Monterosso is the largest of the five coastal villages collectively known as the Cinque Terre.
-The village is located on hills cultivated with vines and olives.
-The vegetation surrounds the built-up area like an embrace; its amazing beaches, its beautiful reefs and the sea’s crystal clear waters make this small village one of the most hospitable of the Ligurian Riviera.
+Monterosso is the largest of the five coastal villages known as the Cinque Terre.
+The village is located on hills cultivated with lemons, vines and olives.
+Its amazing beaches, its beautiful reefs and the sea’s crystal clear waters make this small village one of the most hospitable of the Ligurian Riviera.

-Fegina is dominated by the famous concrete statue of the Giant, built beside the terrace of a local villa.
-This statue was created at the beginning of the XX century by Levacher and Minerbi, an architect and a sculptor, and represents Neptune, the god of the sea.
+Fegina is dominated by the famous statue of the Giant, built beside the terrace of a local villa.
+This statue was created at the beginning of the XX century and represents Neptune, the god of the sea.
 Now it has become the symbol of Monterosso.

 Map of Monterosso

 What to see